SlimJallouli/stm32n6570_dk_w6x_iot_reference/docs/software_components.md

 - LwIP network stack
 - MbedTLS TLS/crypto library
 - PKCS#11 object interface
-- Command Line Interface (CLI)
+- FreeRTOS CLI

-## Command Line Interface (CLI)
+## FreeRTOS CLI

-The CLI is used for runtime setup, provisioning, and diagnostics.
+The FreeRTOS CLI is used for runtime setup, provisioning, and diagnostics.

 See: